 With new technology comes new responsibility.
 As your team uses more digital tools and works from various locations, your company’s data becomes more vulnerable.
 It’s essential to address the cybersecurity issues that come with a distributed workforce.
 This means choosing secure, reputable software and educating your team on best practices, like using strong passwords and identifying phishing scams.
 As one expert notes, as technology evolves, so too must the strategies to protect sensitive information.
 Making cybersecurity a shared priority helps build a safe and resilient digital workplace for your entire team.

-Use Analytics to Measure Performance
+Use Analytics to Track Performance

 How do you know if your new work model is actually working?
 You measure it.
 Data and analytics give you the concrete insights you need to move beyond guesswork.
 For example, office analytics can show you which days are most popular for in-person work, helping you plan collaborative events.
 According to Indeed, tracking performance metrics can drive planning for improvements and adjustments.
 This isn’t about tracking keystrokes or micromanaging your team.
 It’s about understanding workplace trends so you can make informed decisions that improve office utilization and the overall employee experience.